elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Let's start from describing the data we want to represent.

-Say we have a rather large garden, that we keep plants in it, and we want software that helsp us to find them back.
+Say we have a rather large garden, that we keep plants in it, and we want software that helps us to find them back.
 So we do some paperwork, draw a map of the garden, and we define beds, or locations, in the garden.
 These have a name (humans need names) and a code (for in the map).
 Let's also add a description, for more verbose needs.  **TODO: we will add length limit to `name` and a much larger to `description`**